krattansi/krattansi/README.md

 # 📁 About Me:
 Hi there!
 I'm Kazim Rattansi

-🎓 Honors Actuarial Science Student at St. John's University <br>
+🎓 Honors Actuarial Science Student at St. John's University - The Greenberg School of Risk Management, Insurance, and Actuarial Science<br>
 🧮 Aspiring ALM Actuary <br>
 🗓️ Graduating May 2029 <br>